justomiguel/java-bootcamp/README.md

         Students:
           <last-name>, <first-name> (ordered by alphabetically by last name)

-5.List final course notes for a given student (the input could be last name or the registration number).
+5. List final course notes for a given student (the input could be last name or the registration number).
 They should be ordered by highest notes and course name)
 6. Percentage of students that passed/failed a given course.
 7. For a given teacher, list the timeline for each course that he is assigned to (ordered by date), and the course name.
 The format should be: